 Ian McKeever (born 1946) is regarded as one of the most significant British painters of his generation.
 Having grown up in Withernsea, a seaside town on the East Riding of Yorkshire coast, McKeever acknowledges these early years as being seminal to his development and interests as an artist.
 In his own writings he refers to the wide open, expansive nature of the landscape and the deep influence of its proximity to the sea.

-McKeever’s first solo exhibition took place at the ICA, London in 1973.
-His early work as a painter grew out of a conceptual interest in landscape, painting and photography in which often a photographic element was juxtaposed with a drawing or overpainted.
-However, around 1988 his work became more engaged with painting alone.
+McKeever’s early work as a painter grew out of a conceptual interest in landscape, painting and photography in which a photographic element was either juxtaposed with a drawing or overpainted.